Neoneoexe/portfolio/README.md

    npm run serve
    ```

 ## CREDIT TO [brittanychiang.com](https://brittanychiang.com).
-FOR BUILDING THE DESIGB THANKS A LOT!
+FOR BUILDING THE DESIGN THANKS A LOT!